 Jennifer Nocella – NY State Bar #3005519

-What they did: In People v.
-Vielman, the Appellate Division reversed the conviction due to Nocella’s misconduct in closing argument.
-When Vielman was first arrested, he made an exculpatory statement to the police and the court found that Vielman’s later statements at a hearing and trial were generally consistent with that initial statement.
-But the court found that in her summation, Nocella implied to the jury that Vielman had tailored his trial testimony after listening to the other witnesses, noting to the jury that no other witness had that opportunity to sit and listen to other testimony and then testify.
+According to the complaint, when Vielman was first arrested, he made an exculpatory statement to the police and Vielman’s later statements at a hearing and trial were generally consistent with that initial statement.
+But the court found that Nocella implied to the jury that Vielman had tailored his trial testimony after listening to the other witnesses, noting to the jury that no other witness had that opportunity to sit and listen to other testimony and then testify.
 As the court held, “The prosecutor knew that her argument here rested on a false premise.
 Her argument was a blatant attempt to mislead the jury, and thus violated her responsibilities and the trust placed in her as a prosecutor.”

-Moreover, as far back as 1899, the New York Court of Appeals cautioned prosecutors against appealing to “prejudice” or seeking conviction “through the aid of passion, sympathy or resentment.”
+The complaint also notes that as far back as 1899, the New York Court of Appeals cautioned prosecutors against appealing to “prejudice” or seeking conviction “through the aid of passion, sympathy or resentment.”
 The Court of Appeals has explained that a prosecutor must not vouch for the strength of her own case because of the “possible danger that the jury, impressed by the prestige of the office of the District Attorney, will accord great weight to the beliefs and opinions of the prosecutor.”

-- Rule 1-102(a)(4) from the Code of Professional Responsibility (later replaced by the Rules of Professional Conduct) prohibited attorneys from engaging in conduct involving dishonesty, fraud, deceit, or misrepresentation.
+- Rule 1-102(a)(4) (from the Code of Professional Responsibility, later replaced by the Rules of Professional Conduct) prohibited attorneys from engaging in conduct involving dishonesty, fraud, deceit, or misrepresentation.

 - Rule DR 7-102(a)(5) prohibited attorneys from knowingly making a false statement of law or fact.

-Note: This is a summary based on the grievance, see the grievance for more detail and context.
-The grievance authors do not have personal knowledge of any of the facts or circumstances of the attorney or the cases mentioned; the grievance is based entirely on court opinions, briefs and/or other documents cited therein.
+Note: This is a summary based on the grievance, click on the grievance below for more detail.
+The grievance authors do not have personal knowledge of any of the facts or circumstances of the attorney or case(s) mentioned; the grievance is based entirely on court opinions, briefs and/or other documents cited therein.